Luuk3333/FFA320Connector/src/Debug/plugins/FFA320Connector/README.txt

 Examples are in the file config.cfg

-Have fun.

-Install into: X-Plane11/Resources/plugins
+Install into: Aircrafts/A320/plugins OR X-Plane11/Resources/plugins